dagster-io/dagster/docs/docs-beta/docs/tutorial/01-etl-tutorial-introduction.md

 ## Step 2: Create the Dagster project structure

-Next, you'll create the project directories and files for this tutorial with the `dagster project from-example` command:
+Run the following command to create the project directories and files for this tutorial:

    ```bash
       dagster project from-example --example getting_started_etl_tutorial